*

 This course will provide a foundation for conducting and interpreting LCAs, following the approach defined in international standards.
 The steps include goal and scope definition, life cycle inventory, life cycle impact assessment, and interpretation.

-Exclusive access to networkings events, live – online sessions with speakers, company visits and international MIT Alumni network.
+You will have exclusive access to networking events, live online sessions with guest speakers, company visits, and the international MIT Alumni network.

 To be considered as an eligible candidate, please proceed with the following steps: